DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session Zero.md

 - Elderly woman.
 Hazel eyes.
 - Temple does not worship any particular deity.
 Just a place of solitude.
 Help those who lives have been shaped by violence.

 - Garden along the path.
-5 doors.
+6 doors.
-	- 1st door
+	- 1st door — Go here if we need to rest.

 - Human man, dark skin, freckles.
 Unrecognizable gourd.
 - "I'm not stupid enough to walk into a trap." —Eclipse
 	- Chug's old platoon was ambushed and slaughtered.
 He blames himself for walking into a trap.

 - Lots of kobolds.
 Main residents at this monastery (Dragon's Rest).
--